Sloppy Doe aka Venison Sloppy Joe, is a staple in our household. My husband loves to hunt. He doesn’t hunt “for sport.”

-- Place the olive oil in a large-sized frying pan.
-Add the chopped onion and venison to the fryer pan and cook until venison is browned over medium to high heat, depending on your range.
+- First, place the olive oil in a large-sized frying pan.
+Then add the chopped onion and venison to the fryer pan.
+Cook until venison is browned over medium to high heat, depending on your range.
 Break the deer meat apart as it browns.

-- Move the onion and venison to a 4- or 5-quart pot, no need to drain the fat, as it will have very little.
-Add the green peppers and garlic and cook over low for about 3 minutes
+- Move the onion and venison to a 4- or 5-quart pot.
+But no need to drain the fat, as it will have very little.
+Then add the green peppers and garlic, and cook over low for about 3 minutes.

 - Add the remainder of the ingredients.
 Stir well.

-- Turn heat to low.
-Allow your mixture to simmer for about 30 minutes, lid removed.
+- Finally, turn heat to low.
+Then allow your mixture to simmer for about 30 minutes, lid removed.
 Let the liquids thicken to the desired consistency.
 I like mine with a little moisture, as shown below:

 Before I make my Sloppy Doe, I prepare a batch of Easy Homemade Dinner Rolls and shape them into slider-sized rolls.
-I toast these rolls after baking, and I serve my Sloppy Doe on them.
-They are worth the effort!
+Then I toast these rolls after baking.
+Afterwards, I serve my Sloppy Doe on them.
+At first, it may seem hard.
+But they are worth the effort!
 They are also delicious over pretty much any bread you may have on hand.

-On a final note: As with all my recipes, I don’t add salt.
-I must follow a reduced-sodium diet due to high blood pressure.
-If you’d like add salt into your Sloppy Doe, feel free to do so!
+In conclusion, I leave you with a little reminder.
+As with all my recipes, I don’t add salt.
+Because of high blood pressure, I must follow a reduced-sodium diet.
+But if you’d like add salt into your Sloppy Doe, feel free to do so!